youchainhq/you-solidity/docs/contracts/functions.rst

 all).

-Furthermore, this function is executed whenever the contract receives plain Ether (without data).
-To receive Ether and add it to the total balance of the contract, the fallback function must be marked ``payable``.
-If no such function exists, the contract cannot receive Ether through regular transactions and throws an exception.
+Furthermore, this function is executed whenever the contract receives plain You (without data).
+To receive You and add it to the total balance of the contract, the fallback function must be marked ``payable``.
+If no such function exists, the contract cannot receive You through regular transactions and throws an exception.

 In the worst case, the fallback function can only rely on 2300 gas being available (for example when `send` or `transfer` is used), leaving little